falkr/ttm4175/pages/day2.md

 To be able to run the program we first need to some files.

-2. Type `cd teknostart_ctf`to change directory to the folder you just unzipped.
+2. Type `cd teknostart_ctf` to change directory to the folder you just unzipped.
-3. Type `pwd`and confirm that you are inside the `/home/pi/teknostart_ctf`folder.
+3. Type `pwd`and confirm that you are inside the `/home/pi/teknostart_ctf` folder.

 Here there are three files that are important for the CTF:
 - `teknostart_ctf.py`, which is the actual CTF program, it will be demonstrated later how to use it.
 -  This is a terminal based game and is written in the programming language [Python]((https://www.python.org/))
 - `levelcheck` is needed for some levels and checks if the tasks has been completed.
 It prints out the flag if the task has been done correctly.
-Used to retrieve the flag (password) for some levels, where it has to be checked whether you completed the task correctly`
+Used to retrieve the flag (password) for some levels, where it has to be checked whether you completed the task correctly.
 - `install` is an executable program that is only going to be run once to set everything up.

 To run an executable file in the folder that you are currently in, we type `./` followed by the name of the program.